 Treatment for EEE focuses on supportive care.
 Severe symptoms require hospitalization, which may include: Mechanical ventilation

-IV fluidsMedicine to control seizuresMedicine to decrease brain swelling
+IV fluidsMedication to control seizuresMedication to decrease brain swelling

-To help reduce your chances of getting EEE, take the following steps: Stay inside when mosquitoes are most active (at dawn and at dusk).Repair screens on your windows and doors to prevent mosquitoes from getting into your house.Use proper mosquito netting at night.
+To help reduce your chance of EEE: Stay inside when mosquitoes are most active (at dawn and at dusk).Repair screens on your windows and doors to prevent mosquitoes from getting into your house.Use proper mosquito netting at night.
 Look for netting treated with insecticide.When outside, wear insect repellent, long pants and long-sleeved shirts to limit exposure to bites.Eliminate insect breeding areas.
 These may include areas of standing water, like pet water bowls, rain barrels, and other containers.